 | Limited-Time Dishes (10:00–15:00) | ||

-| Croque Monsieur (French-Style Grilled Ham & Cheese Sandwich) (Available 10:00–15:00) | クロックムッシュ Inspired by the authentic French classic, this Croque Monsieur is made with house-made béchamel sauce, toasted bread, ham, and cheese, then topped with more béchamel and cheese before being baked until golden and crisp.
-Sprinkle with pepper to taste. |
+| Croque Monsieur (French-Style Grilled Ham & Cheese Sandwich) (Available 10:00–15:00) | クロックムッシュ Inspired by the classic French recipe, this Croque Monsieur is made with house-made béchamel, toasted bread, ham, and cheese, then baked until golden and crisp.
+Add freshly ground pepper to taste. |

 ¥1,320 |

-| Croque Monsieur Drink Set (Available 10:00–15:00) | クロックムッシュ ドリンクセット Croque Monsieur plus one drink of your choice (Coffee Hot/Iced, Tea Hot/Iced, Iced Oolong Tea, Iced Orange Juice, or Iced Grapefruit Juice). |
+| Croque Monsieur Drink Set (Available 10:00–15:00) | クロックムッシュ ドリンクセット Croque Monsieur paired with one drink of your choice (Coffee Hot/Iced, Tea Hot/Iced, Iced Oolong Tea, Iced Orange Juice, or Iced Grapefruit Juice). |

 ¥1,870 |